 As of the third quarter 2019, the worldwide cloud infrastructure services market expenditure grew to $63.1 billion.
 While fuel prices and inflation made growth slower than in previous years, this is still an increase of 30% annually.
 Cloud computing is still an integral and vital part of the overall information technology strategy for many modern businesses.
 So, if your business is not taking advantage of cloud computing services, there is a good chance you are operating at a competitive disadvantage.

 The key component of any cloud-based computing solution is the virtual machine.
 In a cloud computing service like Google Cloud Platform, it does not matter whether you are deploying a storage server, database, or application development environment; whatever infrastructure it is will start with a virtual machine (VM).
-Creating a VM using is relatively simple, but there are some strategies to consider and decisions to be made.
+Creating a VM using Google Cloud Platform is relatively simple, but there are some strategies to consider and decisions to be made.

 How to create a virtual machine in Google Cloud Platform

 For our purposes, we are going to assume you already have an active and authorized administrative account on Google Cloud Platform (GCP).
 Logon to GCP and go to the console page.
 Using the left-hand navigation bar, click Compute Engine and then select VM instances from the item list.
 If this is your first VM on the platform, you should see a screen similar to Figure A.